Toyota says it will introduce 15 BEVs, expand electric lineup by 2025

+TechnologyToyota says it will introduce 15 BEVs, expand electric lineup by 2025

-TOKYO (Reuters) - Toyota Motor Corp said on Monday it will introduce 15 battery electric vehicle (BEV) models globally by 2025, expanding the automaker’s electric vehicle lineup to achieve carbon neutrality before 2050.
+Toyota Motor Corp (7203.T) said on Monday it will introduce 15 battery electric vehicle (BEV) models globally by 2025, expanding the automaker's electric vehicle lineup to achieve carbon neutrality before 2050.

 The company will increase its number of electric models to around 70 from currently offered 55, it said in a statement.